ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

-We did use DVC in our project.
-As we used Google Cloud Storage to store data it presented some challenges.
+We did use DVC in our project, which is connected to Google Cloud Storage to store data.
 DVC was included for its version control capabilities and to ensure that all data we were handling was consistently up to date.
 It required a careful balance to track changes effectively on GCS while leveraging DVC’s features.
-Despite these initial complexities, DVC played a crucial role in managing our datasets, especially for storing different versions of the dataset, small in size, all data as well as storing tokenized version of the data.
+Despite these initial complexities, DVC could be used to played a crucial role in managing our datasets, especially for storing different versions of the dataset, small in size, all data as well as storing tokenized version of the data.
+We used the version control so that all team members could quickly be up to date using the same data.
 It wasn't a smooth start, but DVC eventually became an integral part of our data management strategy.

 ### Question 11